 - Combination shears and Multi Cutters: Switch between cutting, compressing, and pulling; the resulting tearing force is highly dependent on position and edges.

-- Steel shear and tank cutter: Primarily shearing and cutting; tearing force becomes relevant when seams, bonds, or corroded areas open or when sections are pulled.
+- Steel shears and tank cutters: Primarily shearing and cutting; tearing force becomes relevant when seams, bonds, or corroded areas open or when sections are pulled.

 - Hydraulic power pack: Dimension the available pressure and flow; via piston area and leverage the force acting on the workpiece arises, which is converted into tearing force.